0

 Exfoliating Exfoliant: What It Means & How to Use It

-The phrase “exfoliating exfoliant” might sound like skincare jargon, but it’s simply about one thing: removing dead skin cells to reveal fresh, glowing skin underneath.
-Whether you use a gentle glove, a body mitt, or a mild chemical peel, exfoliation is one of the most effective ways to keep your skin smooth, healthy, and radiant.
+The phrase exfoliating exfoliant might sound a bit like skincare jargon, but it truly boils down to one simple, transformative action: removing dead skin cells to reveal the fresh, glowing skin underneath.
+As we navigate our 30s and beyond, our skin’s natural cellular turnover begins to slow down, making an effective exfoliating routine more important than ever.
+Whether you use a gentle glove or a mild peel, clearing away dullness is the secret to keeping your complexion smooth, healthy, and radiant.

 What Is an Exfoliating Exfoliant?

-An exfoliant is any product or tool that helps remove the layer of dead skin cells from the surface of your skin.
-Over time, these cells build up — leading to dullness, rough texture, and clogged pores.
+An exfoliant is any product or specialized tool designed to lift away the stubborn layer of dead skin cells from your skin’s surface.
+Over time, these cells naturally build up, which can lead to dullness, a rough texture, and clogged pores that make your skin feel less than its best.

 Types of Exfoliating Exfoliants